AUTOMCAS/CV/README.md

 #### Senior Engineering Technician, The UCL Academy, London (2014 - 2022)

-- Collaborated with staff to develop a fantastic Engineering curriculum for students aged 11-18.
+- Collaborated with staff to develop a fantastic Engineering curriculum for a diverse group of students aged 11-18.
 Each year saw many graduates secure places in top Russell Group universities.
-- Planned and supervised a £100,000 refurbishment of the Engineering department, liaising with senior staff, external specialists and contractors.
-- Mentored and trained junior technicians to uphold the department's high standards.
 - Taught staff and students practical and theoretical Engineering skills.
 - Maintained a safe work environment with high wellbeing and health and safety standards.
+- Mentored and trained junior technicians to uphold the department's high standards
 - Planned and developed projects and exercises with tight deadlines and specifications.
+- Planned and supervised a £100,000 refurbishment of the Engineering department.

 #### Intern, Bamboo Bicycle Club, London (2014 - 2015)